 People go to “ugly lengths” to wrap their exhausts

 might seem to be logical, we do not think it is worth the

 trouble.
-A better solution is to thermally coat
+A better solution is to thermally coat the system with

-the system with a silver ceramic finish.
+a silver ceramic finish.
 This will keep the internal

 temperatures higher that if the exhaust was chromed and it looks

 a hell of a lot better that “The Mummy Returns” tape routine.

 Primary Tube Design Considerations

-said the primary tube size is important to
+We said the primary tube size is important to

 these gas speeds.
 Keeping things simple, this is summed up as

-hot gases a slower speed means a higher
+hot gases a slower speed means a higher pressure and,

 explained this mathematically for us a long, long, time ago.

 Generally we want a lower pressure and a higher speed in the exhaust.
 Having a highly negative pressure in the exhaust during the overlap period when both inlet and exhaust valves are open, is the key to making power.
 Design will influence this but, in regards to the primary tube size, we can simplify things a bit.

 The primary tube size will go up in relation to engine size.
 The size of the tube should be slightly larger that the exhaust port area which, in itself, will most likely be “D-shaped”.
 The “D-shape” flattens out the floor to the port to increase the flow on the “short” side or floor of the port.
 Having the tube size much larger than this “slightly larger” is no benefit whatsoever.
-Simply put, an increase of of 1/4” in diameter will shift the rpm band up about 600 rpm for the same size engine.
+Simply put, an increase of of 1/4” in diameter will shift the rpm band up about 300 rpm for the same size engine.

 RB Racing makes two basic diameters of primary

 Decisions as to what tube size to choose aren’t very scientific but are based on experience.
 We can sum this up in Twin Cam terms: 88”, 95”, and even 103" motors should use 1 3/4” primary tubes.
 If the engine is a 103” TC88 you have a choice between the 1 3/4” and the 2” designs.
 The decision for the 103” rests with your intentions and the design of your engine.
-The 103" motors generally do not make much power, are limited by valve size and reside in a heavy 800 lb sled.
+The 103" motors generally do not make much power, about 80 hp, and are limited by valve size and reside in a heavy 800 lb sled.
 In general, stay with the 1 3/4" design.
 Now there are 110", 113" engines that are focused on horsepower with inlet valves 2.100" or larger and with 200lbs of cold cranking pressure or more and big cams.
 In this case a 2" primary tube design is called for.

-For Evo engines we have a basic standard: If it's over 100 cubic inches we go to a 2" pipe.
+For EVO engines we have a basic standard: If it's over 100 cubic inches we go to a 2" pipe.
 Even a high performance 96" S&S motor can run a 2" pipe because they have better flowing cylinder heads.

 Physics, Baling Wire, and Lineman's Boots

-need to get back to those hot expanding gases
+We need to get back to those hot expanding gases

 headed down the pipe at 200 to 400 feet per second and those

 events are going to be there whether we like them or not so it’s

 a good idea to see if they can be used to any benefit.

-It’s easier to visualize a 300 foot per minute mass of hot epanding gases than a 1600 foot per second sonic wave so let’s start there.
+It’s easier to visualize a 300 foot per minute mass of hot expanding gases than a 1600 foot per second sonic wave so let’s start there.
 When the exhaust valve opens there will be an instantaneous positive rise in pressure in the exhaust.
 Following this mass of expanding gas will be a negative pressure (vacuum) which helps evacuate the spent gases from the combustion chamber.